pattherogue/portfolio/README.md

 Security 🛡️ + Computer Science 💻
 ---------------------------------
-Aspiring cybersecurity professional pursuing a Computer Science degree.
+Aspiring cybersecurity professional with a Computer Science degree.
 CompTIA Security+ certified and DoD Secret Clearance eligible, passionate about system security and innovation.

 * 🌍  I'm based in the Bay Area, CA.
 * ✉️  You can contact me at [pmgomez248@gmail.com](mailto:pmgomez248@gmail.com)